openshift/enhancements/olm/operator-registry.md

 As an OpenShift administrator, I want a way to install operators made available to me from my Operator index.
 - So that I can view what operators are available to install
-- So that I can view metadata about that operator (description, author, etc) on the OpenShift console
+- So that I can view metadata about available operators (description, author, etc) on the OpenShift console
 - So that I can select a given operator name, version, and channel to subscribe to

 Acceptance Criteria: